PredixDev/MobileExample-iOSService-Sample/README.md

     PredixMobilityConfiguration.additionalBootServicesToRegister = [VendorIDService.self]

-This will inform the iOS Predix Mobile SDK framework to load your new service when the app starts, thus making it available to your webapp.
+This informs the iOS Predix Mobile SDK framework to load your new service when the app starts, thus making it available to your webapp.

 #### Step 3 - Review the code

 The Swift files you added to your container are heavily documented.
 Read through these for a full understanding of how they work, and what they are doing.

-In brief - they take you through creating an implemenation of the ServiceProtocol protoccol, handling requests to the service with this protocol, and returning data or error status codes to callers.
+The comments describe creating an implemenation of the `ServiceProtocol` protocol, handling requests to the service with this protocol, and returning data or error status codes to callers.

-#### Step 4 - Run the unit tests.
+#### Step 4 - Run the unit tests

 Unit tests are a key component in all software development.
 In a services-based architecture like Predix Mobile, they are critical to ensure the services are working properly, and changes do not negatively impact